tiferrei/PEDASI/docs/source/ref_applications_api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Implementation notes:
-  Retrieves metadata for a given data source via an API query to the data source, if supported by the data source.
+  Retrieves metadata for a given data source which may include an API query to the data source, if supported by the data source.
 The authenticated user must have META permissions or above to access the data source.
-E.g. A HyperCat catalogue
+In the general case, this is implementation-specific for the data connector, in the case of a HyperCat catalogue, it presents the catalogue record for that dataset.

 Parameters:
   .. list-table::